pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/_index.md

 ---
-title: Continuous Delivery for Cloud Resources Guides
+title_tag: "Using Pulumi: Continuous Delivery for the cloud"
-h1: Continuous delivery
-linktitle: Continuous Delivery
 meta_desc: Pulumi's approach to infrastructure as code is great for CI/CD because it uses source code to model cloud resources and integrates into any CI/CD system.
+title: Continuous Delivery
+h1: Pulumi & Continuous delivery
 menu:
     usingpulumi:
         name: Continuous Delivery